-The damping factor of an amplifier-speaker system is defined as the ratio of the load impendace to source impedance.
+The damping factor of an amplifier-speaker system is defined as the ratio of the load impedance to source impedance.

 DF = Zload / Zsource

-The total driving impedance is a combination of the source impedance of the amplifier; the impedance inherent in the speaker cable, and even the impedance of the speaker’s crossover.
+The total driving impedance is a combination of the amplifier's source impedance, the impedance inherent in the speaker cable, and even the impedance of the speaker’s crossover.